Learning how to let go of the hurt and pain.

-Journaling is a great way to remind yourself of where you want to go in life.
+Journaling is a great way to remind yourself where you want to go.

 It turns out that happiness is contagious.
 So contagious, in fact, that it can help to alleviate depression.
 A study has found that by surrounding yourself with positive and happy people you can become more cheerful yourself.Metro UK

-Surrounding yourself with happy, carefree and upbeat spirits can do amazing things for your own spirit.
+Surrounding yourself with happy, carefree, and upbeat spirits can do amazing things for your spirit.

-Memento Mori is Latin, and it means, “Remember, you are going to die.”
+Memento Mori is Latin and means, “Remember, you are going to die.”

-Now, for many people, when they hear me say, “this is the first thing I tell myself when I wake up,” it puts them off a bit.
+Now, for many people, hearing me say, “this is the first thing I tell myself when I wake up” puts them off a bit.